Joel Mabus CDs

 players.
 The title cut is also still in my repertoire and a favorite of some.

-Fortunes -- originally an LP, now a CD-R for
+Fortunes -- originally an LP, now a

 In 1987 I launched my own record label after being on Flying Fish records for a